AbiniveshM/Smart-Search-Tool-For-Analytics-Vidhya/README.md

-# Smart-Search-Tool-For-Analytics-Vidhya-Courses
-# Goal
+# Smart Search Tool for Free Courses on Analytics Vidhya
-To create a smart search tool that enables users to find relevant free courses on Analytics Vidhya’s platform quickly.
+This project is a smart search tool designed to help users find the most relevant free courses on Analytics Vidhya’s platform based on their search queries.
+It leverages NLP techniques to match user queries with course titles, using a BERT (Bidirectional Encoder Representations from Transformers) model for high-quality search relevance.

-# Project Approach
+# Project Overview
-# Data Collection
+# Objective
-I began by scraping the free courses' titles and relevant metadata, such as course links and images, from Analytics Vidhya’s platform using BeautifulSoup.
+To develop a smart search tool that improves the course discovery experience for users, allowing them to find the most relevant courses based on their input.

-# Model Selection
+# Key Features
-Originally, I used the Groq API for generating embeddings and conducting searches.
-However, I found the results less suitable, leading me to switch to a more refined solution using BERT (Bidirectional Encoder Representations from Transformers).
-I leveraged a pre-trained BERT model (bert-base-uncased from Hugging Face) for generating embeddings.
+Data Collection:
+Course titles, links, and images are scraped from Analytics Vidhya's free courses page.
+Embedding Generation:
+Using the pre-trained bert-base-uncased model to generate embeddings for course titles and search queries.

-# Relevance Matching
+Relevance Ranking:
-To match user queries with relevant courses, I calculated cosine similarity between the user’s query embedding and the course title embeddings.
-This similarity score enables ranking courses based on relevance, ensuring the most suitable courses are shown first.
+Computes cosine similarity between query and course title embeddings, ranking the courses by relevance.
+Real-Time Autocomplete:
+Autocomplete suggestions based on course titles for an improved user experience.
+Interactive Interface:
+Developed with Streamlit, offering a clean, user-friendly interface.

-# Interface
+# Implementation Details
-The application uses both Streamlit and Shiny for flexible, user-friendly interfaces.
-These interfaces display course details dynamically, including title, image, link, and relevance score.Finally I can able to conclude that Shiny is more faster in retrieving the results and display those in more interactive way than StreamLit.

-# Deployment on Hugging Face Spaces
+Data Collection:
+Using BeautifulSoup to scrape course data from Analytics Vidhya’s platform.
+Model and Similarity Scoring:
+The bert-base-uncased model from Hugging Face was used to generate embeddings for course titles and search queries.
+Cosine similarity between the query embedding and course title embeddings helps rank courses by relevance.
+Streamlit Interface:
+A Streamlit application presents the course titles, images, and relevance scores dynamically in an easy-to-use layout.
+Deployment
-I deployed the tool on Hugging Face Spaces, providing an accessible, visually appealing interface for public use, enhanced with custom CSS for style and responsiveness.
+The project has been deployed using Hugging Face Spaces for public access and testing.

-BERT model : google-bert/bert-base-uncased
+# Setup and Usage
+Prerequisites
+Python 3.8+
+Streamlit
+Transformers library from Hugging Face
+BeautifulSoup for web scraping